NVIDIA Omniverse™ Platform

-Materials in Omniverse are represented by NVIDIA’s open-source MDL (Material Definition Library).
+Materials in Omniverse are represented by NVIDIA’s open-source MDL (Material Definition Language).
 NVIDIA has developed a custom schema in USD to represent material assignments and parameters allowing for easy interchange between different application-specific material definitions.
 This standard definition enables materials to look similar if not identical across multiple applications.

 At the center of it all the Omniverse Nucleus